The Postgraduate Researcher (PGR) Buddy Scheme connects new PGRs with a PGR buddy.

 Frequently Asked Questions

-Purpose: buddying is an informal relationship between a current or recently graduated PGR student and a new PGR to provide a friendly welcome, a point of call and to support the individual to settle into the University, particularly when working remotely.
-You'll both be an ambassador for the university and for excellent research.
+Purpose: buddying is an informal relationship between a current or recently graduated PGR student and a new PGR, which aims to provide a friendly welcome and to support the individual to settle into the University, particularly when working remotely.
+You'll be both an ambassador for the university and for excellent research.

-Characteristics: buddying is typically a grassroots activity born out a desire to help new colleagues and PGRs integrate into the culture of the institution and department.
+Characteristics: buddying is typically a grassroots activity born out of a desire to help new colleagues and PGRs integrate into the culture of the institution and department.
 It's often short term, focussed on the present.
-You're not expected to be their friend for life (but you can be if you want!).
+While of course we hope that people make lasting connections as part of the scheme, there isn’t an expectation that this will be a longer-term relationship.

 Focus: to support and help new PGRs settle into the University, to signpost information and support offered by the University and introduce them to peer networks where possible.
 This is particularly critical while you're both working remotely.
 A Google hangout or facetime chat can make all the difference.

-Duration: buddying may last for a few months or longer, as serves both parties.
+Duration: buddying may last for a few months or longer, for as long as it serves both parties.

 Any existing or recently graduated PGR student from York.
 You'll probably be in the same faculty but not necessarily the department, especially where they are small.